snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 | Web pages (aspx)          | Supported      | Supported        |
 | OneNote files (one)       | Supported      | Supported        |
 | Graph Connector data      | Not applicable | Supported        |

+>[!NOTE]
+> Files up to 512MB are now supported for PDF, PPTX, and DOCX extensions.
+This enhancement allows Copilot users to effectively analyze, summarize, and generate insights from these large files.

 ## Index updates